ArgentinaG/Eat-Da-Burger-/README.md

-7. Require the following npm packages inside of the server.js file:
+7. Required the Express npm packages inside of the server.js file:
-   * express

 #### DB Setup

-1. Inside your `burger` directory, create a folder named `db`.

-2. In the `db` folder, create a file named `schema.sql`.
-Write SQL queries this file that do the following:
+1. Created  `db` folder with the following files:

+    schema.sql - detailing SQL queries

    * Create the `burgers_db`.
    * Switch to or use the `burgers_db`.